radenmuaz/simple-social-media/README.md

 Here, assume there is web server `web` with admin username `raden_m_muaz` and with firewall tcp port 8000 allowed.

-0. Edit `frontend/src/config.js`, key in the IP address of machine.
+0. Edit `frontend/src/config.js`, key in the IP address of machine, then rebuild with `cd frontend && npm install && npm build`
 ```
 const config = {
     API_URL: process.env.NODE_ENV === 'production'